WHY FAMILY ENGAGEMENT? Parents, your involvement influences student academic success. Students with involved parents are more likely to:

 How can you access services?

-Please call our Migrant Out-of-School Youth/Health Coordinator to determine eligibility.
+Please contact our Family Engagement & Early Learning Coordinator to determine eligibility.
 Once eligibility is determined, you can begin receiving services.